pulibrary/lux/docs/icons.md

 ### Accessibility and Icons

-Icons are labeled according to the required `icon-name` attribute placed on the `<pul-icon-base>` wrapper.
-For example, the following icon has an aria label of "file icon":
+Icons are labeled according to the `icon-name` attribute placed on the `<pul-icon-base>` wrapper.
+For example, the following icon has an aria-label of "file icon":

 ```html
 <pul-icon-base